Hacking-Capture/Hacking-Capture.github.io/_posts/2021-02-03-tryhackme-Chocolate-Factory.markdown

 tags: [Tryhackme, CTF] # add tag
 ---

 Today’s blog post — I will give a walk-through on room called, “Chocolate Factory”.
-This is perfect practice for Beginners
+This is perfect practice for Beginners.
 Let’s get started.
-Firstly Diploy the machine and Wait a minute for get ip address to start.
+Firstly Deploy the machine and wait a minute for getting the IP address to start.

 ![init]({{site.baseurl}}/assets/img/cholocate.tryhackme/init.png)